ianb/jsshell/README.rst

 text.
 Those programs aren't supported at all.
 I want them all to be replicated in the browser anyway (e.g., through an in-browser editor).

+Basic ANSI escape sequences for color output should be possible and desirable (though it requires interpreting that stuff in Javascript -- messy but doable).
+What exact cleverness is necessary to fake a program into thinking the output *supports* color is also a question.

 Discussion
 ----------